Editor’s Note: we use the word “Bitcoin” throughout this article to collectively refer to all legitimate, recognized cryptocurrencies.

 Solemn Lessons Learned in Q4 2017

 In November and December 2017 during the rapid runup in bitcoin price, something very unhealthy was occurring in the crypto space.
-Newbies, despite not even understanding what bitcoin even is<link to Bitcoin Simplified ebook> or why it may be useful nonetheless flocked to the exchanges on a buying spree.
+Newbies, despite not even understanding what bitcoin even is or why it may be useful nonetheless flocked to the exchanges on a buying spree.
 It was euphoria, with FOMO and emotional buying as the primary drivers of their decision to “get in” on bitcoin.

 Of course, folks who bought in during that short period of unsustainable price appreciation have endured a major correction.
 Some, unfortunately, used leverage to exchange into bitcoin and have been forced to liquidate their holdings at a loss.
 Others have just decided that bitcoin “was a fad” or just is not for them and sold their holdings at a loss.